top of page

 The area of Flash Radiotherapy holds great promise for enhanced radiation-based treatment of cancerous tumors.
 We are working with UU-Radiation Oncology Medical Physics Department to develop a much needed tool to assess real-time dose during these short but very high dose rate therapies.
 The goal is to provide a measure of safety during these procedures as well as to measure delivered radiation dose to the patient.
 We plan to and are in the process of simulating, building, and testing a fast-timing, dE/dx dosimeter for this purpose.
 This novel instrument is planned to be characterized in the newly commissioned proton beam therapy facility on the UU-Health campus.

-Primary Researchers(s): Codey Olson, Ph.D. (graduated).
+Primary Researchers(s): Codey Olson, Ph.D. (graduated), Geoff Nelson (UU Health).

 Project is on-going.